KentMoh/CFRS_AL/README.md

      2.1 'Movies' dataset which is used to train the Bisecting K-means model can be downloaded from:
           "https://www.kaggle.com/rounakbanik/the-movies-dataset?select=movies_metadata.csv"

-     2.2 To test this program, both Hadoop and PySpark need to be activated on a local machine and the dataset need to be uploaded into the HDFS
+     2.2 To test this learning program, both Hadoop and PySpark need to be activated on a local machine and the dataset need to be uploaded into the HDFS
            (Hadoop Data File Management System).
+The execution of "ipynb" files could be done with jupyter-notebook under Anaconda for windows/macOS or by using the
+           "pip-install jupyter notebook" command line under linux.

    3. "Movie-lens_CFRS_clustering.ipynb" is a different CFRS implementation which is much easier and closer to human logic.